-- 2.4.3.
+- 2.4.1.
+The CCMD or designee is generally responsible for establishing the donor's suitability to donate, and in some cases the donor's eligibility to donate, in accordance with relevant regulatory requirements. - 2.4.2.
+The CC's medical staff is responsible for the donor's safety and care throughout the pre-collection, collection and post-collection process. - 2.4.3.
 The attending physician assigned by the CC to the donor shall not have a vested interest in the patient aspect of the coordination process. - 2.4.4.
-The CC is responsible for reporting adverse events and positive infectious disease test results to regulatory agencies as required by law and to applicable accrediting agencies as required by the terms of accreditation. - 2.4.5.
-The CC is responsible for obtaining informed consent from the donor before undergoing any procedure.
+The CC is responsible for reporting adverse events and positive infectious disease test results to Gift of Life. - 2.4.5.
+The CC is responsible for obtaining informed consent from the donor before undergoing the HPC or MNC collection, or any other procedure.